PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 @PAR@ device-param  alsa.use-acp    # boolean
 Use \ref device-param__alsa_card_profiles "ALSA Card Profiles" (ACP) for device configuration.

+@PAR@ device-param  alsa.udev.expose-busy    # boolean
+Expose the ALSA card even if it is busy/in use.
+Default false.
+This can be useful when some of the PCMs are in use by other applications but the other free PCMs should still be exposed.

 ## Device properties

 @PAR@ device-param  api.alsa.path    # string